rezonant/dibello/README.md

       }
    }
 }).then(function(db) {
-    // hey, we have a database (skate.Database)
+    // hey, we have a database (dibello.Database)
 	// if we need to do low-level stuff, we can
 	// get the IDBDatabase with .idb()
 	var idb = db.idb();

 	// but there are better ways to
-	// use a skate.Database...
+	// use a dibello.Database...
 });

 ```